 NRC and Pluralsight One’s collaboration is fully focused on:

-highlighting the global displacement crisis among the Pluralsight community of technologists, learners, authors, employees and corporate partners.
-The aim is to drive support for solving these problems and engaging professionals in the creation of needs- and technology-based solutions to global and regional challenges.
+Highlighting the global displacement crisis among the Pluralsight community of technologists, learners, authors, employees and corporate partners.
+The aim is to drive support for solving these problems and engage professionals in the creation of needs- and technology-based solutions for global and regional challenges.

-Pluralsight One has invested $750,000 over three years to support NRC's digital transformation.
-Additionally, Pluralsight One provides 8,000 Pluralsight licenses with tech strategy support and additional licenses each year as partnership implementation scales.
-In response to COVID-19, Pluralsight One issued an emergency grant of $250,000 to help NRC prevent the spread of COIVD-19 to refugee camp settings, enabling the NRC teams to create digital solutions that serve those who are most vulnerable, and ultimatly focus resources on flattening the curve while maintaining critical, life-saving programs and services.
+Pluralsight One has invested $1 million over three years to support NRC's digital transformation.
+Additionally, Pluralsight One provides 8,000+ Pluralsight licenses with tech strategy support and additional licenses each year as partnership implementation scales.
+In response to COVID-19, Pluralsight One issued an emergency grant of $250,000 to help NRC prevent the spread of COVID-19 in refugee camp settings, enabling the NRC teams to create digital solutions that serve those who are most vulnerable, and ultimately focus resources on flattening the curve while maintaining critical, life-saving programs and services.

 data and outcomes

-In 2018 NRC assisted more than 8.5 million people worldwide
+In 2020 NRC assisted almost 12 million people worldwide

 Creating meaningful beneficiary digital experiences